use dd to create swap file instead of fallocate

 It is well known that Arch Linux does not have the easiest installation process of all Linux distributions.
 In my opinion, for technical users this is a big plus, as you get to know your system better simply by having to set it up from scratch.
 This comes with the perk that you only install the packages you need, leading to a smaller and arguably snappier system.

-In this guide, I’m documenting my latest Arch Linux installation on my laptop, where I used full disk encryption with LUKS over LVM.
+In this guide, I’m documenting my latest Arch Linux installation on my laptop, where I set up a logical volume with LVM on top of a fully-encrypted disk with LUKS.
 Encrypting your disk in your mobile devices should be a requirement if you value your security and/or privacy.
 Nowadays it has almost no performance penalties and it provides countless benefits.

 There is a video version of a very similar installation process by LearnLinuxTV here.
 You may want to use that instead if you’d rather follow a video tutorial.